How to Get Rid of Wolf Spiders

 Disclosure: This post may contain affiliate links.
 This means that at no cost to you, we may earn a small commission for qualifying purchases.

 One of the few species of spider that are popularly kept as pets, the wolf spider is usually either loved or hated.
-Unfortunately, having one of these hairy critters with eight legs loose in your home is usually an unwelcome event.
+Unfortunately, having one of these hairy eight-legged critters loose in your home is usually an unwelcome event.

 Want to Let the Pros Handle It?